top of page

 Education, Training & Best Practice Guidance

-Our project strives to utilise the strengths and resilience of communities to create awareness, educate, break down barriers, and offer solutions to the complex issue of mental health.
+We are a project within the Family Resource Centres National Forum.
+Our project strives to use communities' strengths and resilience to create awareness, educate, break down barriers, and offer solutions to the complex issue of mental health.

 What we do: